• Facebook

 Kale salad topped with apples, bacon, pecans, pomegranate and feta cheese.

-You can absolutely eat kale raw, as I mentioned before, it’s best when cut into small pieces and tenderized.
+Yes, raw kale is good in salads.
+It is best when cut into small pieces and tenderized.
 Raw kale is the perfect addition to salads, sandwiches, pizzas, pastas and more.

 I typically make this salad just as written, but sometimes I switch things up a bit depending on the ingredients that I have on hand.